Corporate Video Production: Grow Your Business

 • Optimize the video description

-• Use relevant keywords in videos tags and organize your video into categories.
+• Use relevant keywords in video tags and organize your video into categories.

 • Add subtitles and closed captions.